Student life and enrichment

 For more information about clubs, please contact Student Life Animators Adam Reider and Trudy Ste.
 Croix or follow them on Facebook.
-They are also available every weekday to meet and chat with students via Teams.
+They are also available by MIO and Microsoft Teams to answer students’ questions and discuss student life opportunities.

 With a complement of physical education facilities, as well as several intercollegiate, intramural and club teams, the College offers a wealth of opportunities for sports, athletics and recreational activities.
 Teams and clubs have at their disposal the College’s state-of-the-art sports complex, fitness centre and practice field.

 The Marianopolis mascot is the Demon.
 Its namesake teams have been competing at the CEGEP level for more than a quarter of a century.
 Many of the coaches are former Demons.
 Marianopolis athletes are honoured in all-star teams and with champion banners such as the RSEQ’s Éthique Sportive.

 Every Marianopolis student is eligible to join or create an intramural team.
 From floor hockey and soccer, to basketball, volleyball and badminton, students have a variety of activities to choose from.

 A two-week celebration of the arts held every April, as well as a beloved Marianopolis tradition, Arts Fest is a joint initiative of the Liberal and Creative Arts and English departments.
 Free and open to the public it is held throughout campus and gives students from every area of study a chance to showcase their literary and video works, musical talent and art of all kinds.